ibm-cloud-docs/account/softlayerlink.md

 # Switching to IBMid and linking accounts
 {: #unifyingaccounts}

 An IBMid is a single ID that you use to log in to your {{site.data.keyword.Bluemix}} account to access and purchase infrastructure, services, and application features.
-All new accounts automatically receive an IBMid and existing SoftLayer accounts, except SAML federated accounts, are enabled to switch to IBMid authentication.
+All new accounts automatically receive an IBMid.
+Existing SoftLayer accounts, except SAML-federated accounts, can be enabled to switch to IBMid authentication.
+You can also link accounts for a single view of your accounts, billing, and usage.
 {:shortdesc}

 ## Switching to IBMid